-Some courses are offered annually, others less frequently.
-Students should decide in advance, as much as possible, which courses they intend to take and determine the semesters in which they are offered.
+Certain courses are offered annually, others less frequently.
+Students should decide in advance, as much as possible, which courses they intend to select they can select these courses in Japanese as well.

-Other Ph.D. courses are offered in GSISS but most are conducted in Japanese.
-If the student's Japanese is of a sufficient level they can take these courses in Japanese as well.
+Other Ph.D. courses are offered in GSISS, however, most are conducted in Japanese.
+If the students have a sufficient level of proficiency in Japanese their Master's degree from YNU are not allowed to select these courses.

-Only those who do not earn the Master's degree from YNU can take Macroeconomics II, Microeconomics II, and Statistics II.
-Those who earn the Master's degree from YNU are not allowed to take these classes.
+Only those who have not earned their Master's degree from YNU can select Macroeconomics II, Microeconomics II, and Statistics II.
+Those who earned